yairrb/Algorithm-Project-demo/README.md

 # Algorithm-Project-demo

-This would be a vistualization demo of some sorting algorithms.
+## Sorting algorithm virtualization

+In this repo you would find a simple demostration of how the sorting algorithm works.
+There are many of them and for now we can watch 3 of them:

+### Bubble Sort

+### Quick Sort

+### Heap Sort